rcarubbi/rcarubbi/README.md

 ### Hi there,👋 I'm Raphael Carubbi.

 > I've been coding for fun since 1998 and working as a software developer since 2005.
-> I'm keen on technology in general, coding, video games and Kung fu.
+> I'm keen on technology in general, coding, video games and Kung Fu.
-> I spend most my time with my family, studying and watching TV Series.
+> I spend most of my time with my family, studying and watching TV Series.

 ## 📫 How to reach me: